-- (5) Includes 10,000 shares of Company Common Stock underlying options which are exercisable within 60 days.
-At December 15, 2008, Mr. Guba maintains a margin securities account at a brokerage firm, and the positions held in such account, which may from time to time include shares of Common Stock, are pledged as collateral security for the repayment of debit balances, if any, in such account.
-Mr. Guba holds 4871 shares of Common Stock in such account. - (6) Includes 3,667 shares of Company Common stock underlying options which are exercisable within 60 days. - (7) Includes 4,874 shares of Company Common Stock held indirectly in a Trust and 4,874 shares of Company Stock held indirectly in a trust of which his wife is trustee. - (8) According to a Schedule 13G filed on January 29, 2008, Royce & Associates, LLC, a New York corporation, whose address is 1414 Avenue of the Americas, New York, NY 10019, has the sole voting and dispositive power for 1,112,856 shares of the Company's Common Stock.
-The Schedule 13G states that Royce & Associates is an Investment Advisor registered under Section 203 of the Investment Advisors Act of 1940. - (9) According to a Schedule 13G filed on January 18, 2008, Goldman Sachs Asset Management, L.P. ("GSAM LP"), a Delaware entity, whose address is 32 Old Slip, New York, NY 10005, has sole voting power for 559,647 shares of the Company's Common Stock, shares voting power for 33,000 shares of the Company's Common Stock, sole dispositive power for 757,279 shares of the Company's Common Stock and shared dispositive power for 33,000 shares of the Company's Common Stock with an aggregate amount of
+- (5) Mr. Welsh maintains margin security accounts at brokerage firms, and the positions held in such accounts, which may from time to time include shares of Company Common Stock, are pledged as collateral security for the repayment of debit balances, if any, in such accounts.
+At December 14, 2009, Mr. Welsh held 10,000 shares of Common Stock in such accounts. - (6) Includes 20,000 shares of Company Common Stock underlying options which are exercisable within 60 days.
+At December 14, 2009, Mr. Guba maintains a margin securities account at a brokerage firm, and the positions held in such account, which may from time to time include shares of Company Common Stock, are pledged as collateral security for the repayment of debit balances, if any, in such account.
+At December 14, 2009, Mr. Guba held 4,871 shares of Common Stock in such account. - (7) Includes 11,000 shares of Company Common Stock underlying options which are exercisable within 60 days. - (8) Includes 7,500 shares of Company Common Stock underlying options which are exercisable within 60 days. - (9) According to a Schedule 13G filed on January 26, 2009, Royce & Associates, LLC, a New York corporation, whose address is 1414 Avenue of the Americas, New York, NY 10019, has the sole voting and dispositive power for 1,193,156 shares of the Company's Common Stock.
+The Schedule 13G states that Royce & Associates is an Investment Advisor registered under Section 203 of the Investment Advisors Act of 1940.

-- beneficially owned of 790,279 shares of the Company's Common Stock.
-GSAM LP, an investment advisor, disclaims beneficial ownership of any securities managed, on its behalf, by third parties. - (10) According to a Schedule 13G filed on January 31, 2008, Keeley Asset Management Corp., an Illinois corporation, whose address is 401 South La Salle Street, Chicago, Illinois 60605, has the sole voting and dispositive power for 777,310 shares of the Company's Common Stock.
-The Schedule 13G states that Keeley Asset Management Corp. is an investment advisor in accordance with Rule 13d-1(b)(1)(ii)(E) under the Securities Exchange Act of 1934.
+(10) According to a Schedule 13G filed on February 2, 2009, Keeley Asset Management Corp., an Illinois corporation, whose address is 401 South La Salle Street, Chicago, Illinois 60605, has the sole voting and dispositive power for 953,000 shares of the Company's Common Stock and shares beneficial ownership of 903,000 of these shares with Keeley Small Cap Value Fund, a Maryland corporation at the same address.
+The Schedule 13G states that Keeley Asset Management Corp. is an investment company registered under Section 8 of the Investment Company Act of 1940 and an investment advisor in accordance with Section 240.13d-1(b)(1)(ii)(E) under the Securities Exchange Act of 1934.